 2. Personalize your communications

 Customers crave personalization and 74% of marketers say targeted personalization increases customer engagement.
-Gather the data from your continuous and relevant communications and use it to better personalize future marketing efforts and increase open and click rates.
+Gather the data from your continuous and relevant communications and use it to better personalize future marketing efforts to increase open and click rates.

 3. Automate with AI